 How do we collect this information?

-We collect information at various points in the process of applying for an NCHA property and as a tenant.
+We collect information at various points in the process of applying for an NCHA home and as a customer.
 This includes:

-- Application: when you make an application directly to us or successfully bid for one of our properties through a Choice Based Lettings scheme (CBL).
+- Application: when you make an application directly to us or successfully bid for one of our properties through a choice based lettings scheme.
 It is also possible that we may receive referrals containing your information from public and voluntary bodies such as local authorities, housing benefit, the Department of Work and Pensions, MPs, councillors, welfare rights centres and the CAB.
 This should be done with your consent and knowledge of why they are making the referral to our services.

 - Before your tenancy starts: we will collect further information including confirmation of income and benefits and updated details of household members, which may include health and special category data, from you as part of the pre-tenancy application process.

-- During your tenancy: When you contact us, we will confirm your name, address and contact details and update your information if it is incorrect.
+- During your tenancy: when you contact us, we will confirm your name, address and contact details and update your information if it is incorrect.
 We will also collect further information at the one month and nine month tenancy visits to check for any changes in circumstances.
-We will collect further information every time we speak to you about your rent account or tenancy issues to ensure that we are able to manage your tenancy, pay your rent and provide any necessary advice and support.
-We will also collect information when you voluntarily complete customer surveys, provide feedback and contribute to tenant involvement initiatives.
+We will collect further information every time we speak to you about your rent account or tenancy issues to ensure that we are able to manage your tenancy and provide any necessary advice and support.
+We will also collect information when you voluntarily complete customer surveys, provide feedback and contribute to customer involvement activities.